Our business location

 A simple, Europe-compliant tax law and the location in the heart of Europe cannot be dismissed as location advantages.
 In addition to industry, financial and fiduciary services have traditionally been the second most important economic sector.

 The professional and innovative financial center is an important part of our economy.
-As a safe harbor in the heart of Europe, Liechtenstein is predestined for financial services.
-The financial center, which employs around 63,000 people, is characterized by free access to the markets - both in Switzerland and the EU -, economic and political stability and high privacy standards.
+As a safe harbour in the heart of Europe, Liechtenstein is predestined for financial services.
+The financial center, which employs around 6,000 people, is characterised by free access to the markets - both in Switzerland and the EU -, economic and political stability and high privacy standards.

 Liechtenstein’s financial services providers and their clients benefit from political continuity and economic stability.
 Analysts at Standard & Poor’s confirm the country's high attractiveness.
 They have for years awarded Liechtenstein an AAA rating, and underscore the stable outlook.
 In addition, the small debt-free state stands for a traditionally liberal economic system and a lean government apparatus.
 At 24 percent, government expenditure as a percentage of GDP is the lowest of all European countries.
 This is the result inter alia of the efficient public administration, which produces results quickly and unbureaucratically.